 \subsection{On Threshold Score, FAR, and FRR}

-Here, we want to further inspect reliability of model prediction.
-Figure~\ref{fig:threshold-sc} shows the selected threshold score across models in intent classification task.
-It can be observed that \textbf{O-Proto} has a tendency to be over-confident, suggested by a considerably high threshold score ($\tau=0.97$ at epoch $0$ and $\tau=0.93$ at epoch $40$).
+We want to further inspect the reliability of model prediction.
+Figure~\ref{fig:threshold-sc} shows the selected threshold score across models in the intent classification task.
+It can be observed that \textbf{O-Proto} has a tendency to be overconfident, suggested by a considerably high threshold score ($\tau=0.97$ at epoch $0$ and $\tau=0.93$ at epoch $40$).
 Both \textbf{ProtoInfoMax} and \textbf{ProtoInfoMax++} are being less confident after several epochs, yielding lower thresholds ($\tau=0.87$ and $\tau=0.74$ respectively).
-Compared to OProto, \textbf{ProtoInfoMax++} converges faster in early episode (epoch$=0$), yielding lower threshold score ($\tau=79$).
+Compared to O-Proto, \textbf{ProtoInfoMax++} converges faster in early episodes (epoch$=0$), yielding lower threshold score ($\tau=79$).

 We argue that one potential reason causing ProtoInfoMax++ to yield the lowest threshold score at epoch $0$ is due to an effective regularization via InfoMax objective, in addition to the use of multiple representations that promotes discriminative metric space.
-Early convergence pattern can also be observed on ProtoInfoMax, indicating that the InfoMax objective is empirically shown to be beneficial on preventing over-confidence from early iteration.
+Early convergence pattern can also be observed on ProtoInfoMax, indicating that InfoMax objective is empirically shown to be beneficial on preventing overconfidence from early iteration.
 Notice that the gaps between FAR and FRR for both \textbf{ProtoInfoMax} and \textbf{ProtoInfoMax++} at epoch $=40$ are smaller.
 This indicates that both models underestimate ID and OOD samples, assigning them with low similarity scores ($d \leq 0.0$) with respect to ID class prototypes \footnote{We do not normalize $d, d \in[-1,1]$ here to inspect whether the model penalizes OOD samples severely with similarity score $d \leq 0.0$.}.